openfaas/ofc-bootstrap/USER_GUIDE.md

 ```

 Just replace `<username>` with your GitHub account.
+> If you have enabled OAuth you only need to navigate to system.example.com
 ## Trigger a build

 Now you can install your GitHub app on a repo, run `faas-cli new` and then rename the YAML file to `stack.yml` and do a `git push`.
 Your OpenFaaS Cloud cluster will build and deploy the functions found in that GitHub repo.